-The NTEA inspection sheet breaks down into four time frames based on what needs to be inspected, and when it is needed.
+The articulating boom crane inspection checklist is broken down into four timeframes based on what needs to be inspected and when it is needed:

-The first time frame is daily crane inspection which needs to be completed before each shift to ensure the crane is working condition.
+Boom crane parts such as labels, pins, and tires need to be checked before each shift to ensure the crane is in working condition.

-The next is monthly inspections, or 100 hour of normal operations, which includes the daily inspections plus mechanical aspects that wear over time.
-This inspection should be recorded and retained for at least three months.
+After 100 hours of normal operations, a monthly check is recommended, which includes the daily inspections and mechanical aspects (PTO, hardware, welds, etc.).
+Ensure these checks are recorded and retained for at least three months.

-Next is a quarterly inspection.
-This should be done every three months, or 300 hours of normal operations.
-The quarterly inspection includes daily, monthly and all quarterly inspection items.
+This should be done every three months (300 hours of normal operations) and includes daily, monthly and quarterly inspection items.
 All items must be documented, maintained, and retained for a minimum of 12 months.

-The last time frame is an annual inspection.
+The final boom crane inspection happens annually.
 This is to happen each year or 1200 hours of normal operations; including the daily, monthly, quarterly and the annual inspection items.
-All items are to be documented, maintained, and retained for a minimum of 12 months.
+These items are also to be documented, maintained, and retained for a minimum of 12 months.

-Following these simple steps will help to ensure that your crane will be in great working condition for years to come.
+Following these simple steps will help to ensure that your articulating boom crane will remain in great working condition for years to come.

 Have questions about boom crane maintenance and inspections?
 Contact or give us a call at 1-800-458-7941.